We (Dinesh Jayaraman, Sergey Levine, and I) are organizing a workshop at ECCV 2016 on Action and Anticipation for Visual Learning

 contact me.
 Unfortunately, I am not able to respond

 to emails about applications to our graduate

 program.
 If you are applying to the CS department

 and are interested in my research group, please state this

 in your statement of purpose.

-I do not have summer internship positions or visiting researcher positions at this time.
+I do not have summer internship positions or visiting researcher positions at this time, with or without funding.